Juliet is “not yet fourteen”

 And then they share them with each other over cell phone towers and Wi-Fi connections to the internet.
 The images may be on their phones or in the data cloud.

-Sexting is a new word.
+“Sexting” is a new word.
 It merges and abbreviates “sex texting.”
 Sexting is sending images via text messaging applications.
+Minnesota laws have not kept pace with the times.

-Prosecutors are charging young people for taking naked and arguably sexual images of themselves, then sharing them with each other.
+Prosecutors are now using our laws criminalizing child pornography, to prosecute young people.
+Some prosecutors are criminally charging young people for taking naked and arguably sexual images of themselves, then sharing them with each other.
 But shouldn’t we protect our young people from this kind of criminal prosecution?

-Can a picture of yourself be child pornography?
+Can a selfie be child pornography?

 A criminal Complaint or Petition for Adjudication of Delinquency accuses them of Possession or Dissemination of Child Pornography.
-Minnesota Statutes §617.247.
+Minnesota Statutes § 617.247.
 Such prosecutions violate the young person’s right to freedom of speech and expression under the U.S. Constitution as well as the Minnesota Constitution.

 But we can do better.
 So let’s change the laws to make them less unfair.
 And let’s pass a Romeo and Juliet law; to stop making criminals out of young people.